lisafast/lacnotredame/Content/about/2023BoardReport.md

 description: AGM Lac Notre-Dame and Usher Lake Association
 date: 2023-08-22T13:10:52-05:00
 ---
-## Agenda

-Annual General Meeting - August 26, 2023, 16:00 at Camp Kalalla
+## Annual General Meeting - August 26, 2023, 16:00 at Camp Kalalla

 Mandate of the association:
 “to promote, protect and preserve the quality of Lac Notre Dame and Usher Lake and the watershed environment of the Lakes to ensure their continued use and enjoyment by all”.